saltedbones/Africology-and-African-American-Studies/pages/home.md

 layout: home
 feature: true
 feature-title: Encouraged to Excel
 feature-body: "I was able to reach out to any of the professors and students in my department for guidance and help.
-Each professor encouraged me to dare to be different and encouraged me to excel regardless of circumstances. <br> - NeShae Williams, <br>\n\tCLA Class of '14"
+Each professor encouraged me to dare to be different and encouraged me to excel regardless of circumstances.
+- NeShae Williams, CLA Class of '14"
 feature-image: media/hero_bg@3x.png
 published: true
 ---